department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/orientation-epic.md

 ---

+**Note:** this ticket should not be submitted until after you receive access to the appropriate repos.
+You will receive an email titled “USAccess PIV Sponsored” when your access is ready.

 ## Welcome and Introduction
 Welcome to the Department of Veterans Affairs (VA) Veteran Facing Services (VFS) team!

 As a new VFS team member, you will be working in the web ecosystem we call the VA.gov Platform (or "**The Platform,**" for short).
 The tasks on this list are designed to get you up to speed on the role of Platform, making it easier for you to do your job.

-Because the VA is a huge organization that serves millions, the Platform it runs on is equally big, complex, and multilayered.
+Because the VA is a huge organization that serves millions, the Platforms it runs on are equally big, complex, and multilayered.
 Most people find that even learning the basics for their own practice area entails a significant learning curve.
 The tasks on this checklist will help you acquire those basics as quickly and efficiently as possible.

 ## User Story
 As a new VFS team member, I need to complete onboarding activities so I can successfully work on my project and support the VA.gov Platform.